-Biomass and waste provided around four per cent of the EU's electricity generation in 2010.
+Biomass and waste provided around two-thirds of primary renewable production in 2014.
+Consequently, bioenergy is currently the largest form of renewable energy in the EU.
 Biomass is used primarily in countries with extensive forest industries, where residues such as branches, wood chips and sawdust can be used to produce electricity and heat.
 Countries with large agricultural industries and industries that produce waste products that can be used as biofuels also have potential to increase their use of biomass.

 In supplying society with energy, a balance must be struck between three key dimensions: competitiveness, security of supply, and the environment and climate.
 No single energy source is optimal from all dimensions.
 This energy triangle illustrates the pros and cons of biomass.

-Climate and environment: By using biomass in power production instead of fossil fuels, CO2 emissions can be significantly reduced.
-Carbon dioxide is emitted into the atmosphere when biomass is burned, but when biomass grows it binds carbon dioxide through photosynthesis.
+Climate and environment: Carbon dioxide is emitted into the atmosphere when biomass is burned, but when biomass grows it binds carbon dioxide through photosynthesis.
 Properly managed biomass is therefore carbon neutral over time.
+By using biomass in power production instead of fossil fuels, CO2 emissions are significantly reduced.

 Security of supply: Biomass can be converted into a stable and reliable supply of electricity and heat.
-Biomass can be securely sourced on small scales, but supply of larger volumes is currently difficult to secure.
-One important step is to establish a global trade and certification system.
+The use of biomass in efficient and flexible combined heat and power plants (CHPs) can help balance intermittent renewable power sources like wind and solar.
+One important step to secure sustainable sourcing volumes is to establish a global trade and certification system.
 Biomass resources are geographically diversified and political risk is limited.